-Fabrics commands use an allocation of command specific status values from 80h-BFh (refer to Figure 31 of the NVMe Base specification).
+Fabrics commands use an allocation of command specific status values from 80h to BFh (refer to Figure 31 of the NVMe Base specification).
 Refer to Figure 10.

-Value Description Commands Affected Connect Incompatible Format: The NVM subsystem does not support the 80h Connect Connect Record Format specified by the host.
-Connect Controller Busy: The controller is already associated with a host.
-This 81h Connect value is also returned if there is no available controller.
-82h Connect Invalid Parameters: One or more of the parameters (Host NQN, Connect Subsystem NQN, Host Identifier, Controller ID, Queue ID) specified are not valid.
-Connect Restart Discovery: The NVM subsystem requested is not available.
-83h Connect The host should restart the discovery process.
-Connect Invalid Host: The host is not allowed to establish an association to any 84h Connect controller in the NVM subsystem or the host is not allowed to establish an association to the specified controller.
-85h - Reserved 8Fh Discover Restart: The snapshot of the records is now invalid or out of date.
-The 90h Get Log Page host should re-read the Discovery Log Page.
-91h Authentication Required: NVMe in-band authentication is required and the NOTE 1 queue has not yet been authenticated.
-92h - Reserved BFh NOTES:
+Value Description Commands Affected 80h Connect Incompatible Format: The NVM subsystem does not support the Connect Record Format specified by the host.
+Connect 81h Connect Controller Busy: The controller is already associated with a host.
+This value is also returned if there is no available controller.
+Connect 82h Connect Invalid Parameters: One or more of the parameters (Host NQN, Subsystem NQN, Host Identifier, Controller ID, Queue ID) specified are not valid.
+Connect 83h Connect Restart Discovery: The NVM subsystem requested is not available.
+The host should restart the discovery process.
+Connect 84h Connect Invalid Host: The host is not allowed to establish an association to any controller in the NVM subsystem or the host is not allowed to establish an association to the specified controller.
+Connect 85h to 8Fh Reserved 90h Discover Restart: The snapshot of the records is now invalid or out of date.
+The host should re-read the Discovery Log Page.
+Get Log Page 91h Authentication Required: NVMe in-band authentication is required and the queue has not yet been authenticated.
+NOTE 1 92h to BFh Reserved NOTES: 1.
+All commands other than Connect, Authenticate Send, and Authenticate Receive.